flowkey/user-location/Readme.md

 # User Location

+## Deprecation Warning
+We are not activly using this package anymore.
+If you want to continue maintaing this package, please leave us a note.

+---

 This package detects the user's location based on their IP address.
 You can call meteor methods on the client and server to get information.
 See below.